To recognize leadership and contributions toward the advancement of the profession of chemistry.

 Establishment and Support

 The award was established in 1952 by vote of the Florida Section of the American Chemical Society and has been given each year since then at the annual scientific meeting of the Florida Sections.

-The award consists of a plaque and $500, plus travel expenses for the purpose of attending the meeting to receive the award and to give an address.
+The award consists of a plaque and $500, plus hotel and registration for the purpose of attending the meeting to receive the award and to give an address.
 The Florida Section of the American Chemical Society will also provide up to $500 in support of the symposium centered around the award recipient’s research interests.
-This specially organized symposium will be part of the Florida Annual Meeting and Exposition that is held in May each year unless the spring national ACS meeting is held in Orlando.
+This specially organized symposium will be part of the Florida Annual Meeting and Exposition that is held in May/June each year unless the spring national ACS meeting is held in Orlando.

 Rules of Eligibility

 A nominee must be a resident of the Southeastern United States and must have made outstanding contributions to teaching, research, publications or service in advancing the profession.
 The award recipient gives an address at the Annual Meeting.